University of Southern Indiana: Campus

-Baseball, softball and soccer games all take place on campus.
-USI students and faculty also have access to the Recreation, Fitness and Wellness Center.

 Historic New Harmony

-In cooperation with the Indiana State Museum and Historic Sites, USI manages programs and properties in Historic New Harmony, site of two historic communal societies of the early 19th century, the Harmony Society and the Robert Owen/William Maclure communal experiment.
+USI manages programs and properties in Historic New Harmony, site of two historic communal societies of the early 19th century, the Harmony Society and the Robert Owen/William Maclure communal experiment.

-Media

-USI is home to the Southern Indiana Review, a national literary journal.
-Stories published in the Southern Indiana Review have been anthologized in the Best American Short Stories and the Best American Essays.

-The university contains within it three media outlets including the award-winning radio station, The Spin/WSWI, the student-run television station SETV12 Access UWSI, and the two-time "Division II Newspaper of the Year" student newspaper, The Shield.
-All programs are completely student-run entities within the campus that deal with student and community related topics and discussions.

 Athletics

-The athletic teams of USI are known as the Screaming Eagles.
-The university competes at the NCAA Division I level as members of the Ohio Valley Conference.
+The athletic teams of USI are known as the "Screaming Eagles".
+The university competes at the NCAA Division I level as members of the Ohio Valley Conference beginning in 2025.
 USI sponsors 17 varsity intercollegiate sports.
-The school has won four NCAA national championships (men's basketball, 1995; baseball, 2010 and 2014; softball, 2018), finished three times as the national finalist (men's basketball, 1994 and 2004; and women's basketball 1997), and earned two third-place finishes (men's cross country, 1982; baseball, 2007).
+The school has won four NCAA Division II national championships (men's basketball, 1995; baseball, 2010 and 2014; softball, 2018), finished three times as the national finalist (men's basketball, 1994 and 2004; and women's basketball 1997), and earned two third-place finishes (men's cross country, 1982; baseball, 2007).
 The men's and women's cross country/track teams have produced five individual national championships since 1997.

-The NCAA II Softball National Championship in 2018 marked the first softball team in Indiana to win an NCAA championship.
-The national championship in baseball in 2010 marked the first GLVC member and university in the state of Indiana to win such a title, repeating in 2014 to become the first NCAA II program to win multiple team titles.
-The men's basketball NCAA II National Championship in 1995 garnered 3.9 million viewers watching them on CBS Sports.
+The NCAA Division II Softball National Championship in 2018 marked the first softball team in Indiana to win an NCAA championship.
+The national championship in baseball in 2010 marked the first GLVC member and university in the state of Indiana to win such a title, repeating in 2014 to become the first NCAA D-II program to win multiple team titles.
+The men's basketball NCAA D-II National Championship in 1995 garnered 3.9 million viewers watching them on CBS Sports.

-On February 7, 2022, the university's board of trustees unanimously approved the athletics program to seek membership at the NCAA Division I level.
-On February 9, USI announced that it had accept an offer to become a member of the Ohio Valley Conference beginning on July 1, 2022.

-USI boasts a strong academic record as well, with 228 Academic All-GLVC athletes in 2021-22 and 35 Academic All-America honors.
+USI boasts a strong academic record as well, with 228 Academic All-GLVC athletes in 2021–22 and 35 Academic All-America honors.
 Student athletes maintain an average GPA of 3.29 and are retained at a high percentage.